Mahoosuc Notch

 Mahoosuc Notch is a deep gap in the Mahoosuc Range of western Maine in the United States.
 It is traversed by the Appalachian Trail.

 Description

 The boulders on this mile-long section of trail present obstacles that must be climbed over and sometimes under, creating a unique hiking experience.
 There are occasional 10 ft drops, and places where packs must be removed to squeeze beneath a boulder.

-Many hikers call this stretch one of the slowest on the approximately 2200 mi trail.
-This so-called "killer mile" or the "Toughest Mile" is a very tough section that can cause even the most experienced hikers to slow down.
+Many hikers call this stretch one of the slowest on the approximately 2200 mi Appalachian Trail.
+This so-called "killer mile" or the "Toughest Mile" is a section that can cause hikers to slow down.